Dangote Cement, 20 Others Lift Stock Market by 0.34% to End 6-Day Losing Streak

-The activity chart was dominated today by UBA with a total of 43.7 million units of its shares valued at N459.2 million traded by investors.
+The activity chart was dominated today by UBA as a total of 43.7 million units of its shares valued at N459.2 million were traded by investors.

 It was followed by Honeywell Flour, which sold 16.9 million shares worth N34.2 million and Zenith Bank, which traded 16.2 million equities for N418.7 million.

 Furthermore, FBN Holdings sold 12.6 million shares valued at N133.7 million, while Sterling Bank exchanged 11.3 million shares worth N15.4 million.

 At the close of business on Monday, the Financial Services sector led the activity chart with 151.2 million shares exchanged for N1.5 billion, while the Consumer Goods space trailed with 23.6 million shares traded for N467 billion.

 Today’s highest price gainer was Dangote Cement as its shares rose by N5 to settle at N230 per share.

 It was followed by Cement Company of Northern Nigeria (CCNN), which gained N1.20k to close at N25.95, and Guaranty Trust Bank, which went up by 35 Kobo to close at N41.05k per share.

 Stanbic IBTC improved on Monday by 25 kobo to close at N49 per share, while Unilever Nigeria also increased by 25 kobo to close at N51 per share.

 At the other end, Seplat topped the losers’ chart after going down N34.20k to close at N650.80 per share.